 Firearm Safety Training

-TDS requires applicants to submit proof of successful completion of a TDS-approved firearm safety course as a prerequisite to obtaining a handgun carry permit.10 Applicants must submit proof of the successful completion of a department-approved safety course within one year of the date of application.11 For regular handgun carry permits, the safety course can be taken online or in person.12 For enhanced handgun carry permits, the qualifying course must be specific to handguns and include both classroom hours and firing range instruction.13 A component of the classroom portion of all department-approved handgun safety courses must be instruction on alcohol and drugs, the effects of those substances on a person’s reflexes, judgment and ability to safely handle a firearm, and the Tennessee prohibition against possession of a handgun while under the influence.14 An applicant for an enhanced permit is not required to comply with the classroom hours and firing range provisions, however, if he or she submits proof to TDS that within five years from the application filing date, the applicant has:
+TDS requires applicants to submit proof of successful completion of a TDS-approved firearm safety course as a prerequisite to obtaining a handgun carry permit.10 Applicants must submit proof of the successful completion of a department-approved safety course within one year of the date of application.11 For regular handgun carry permits, the safety course can be taken online or in person.12 For enhanced handgun carry permits, the qualifying course must be specific to handguns and include both classroom hours and firing range instruction.13 A component of the classroom portion of all department-approved handgun safety courses must be instruction on alcohol and drugs, the effects of those substances on a person’s reflexes, judgment and ability to safely handle a firearm, the Tennessee prohibition against possession of a handgun while under the influence, and the safe storage of firearms.14 An applicant for an enhanced permit is not required to comply with the classroom hours and firing range provisions, however, if he or she submits proof to TDS that within five years from the application filing date, the applicant has:

-• Been certified by the peace officer standards and training commission;
+- Been certified by the peace officer standards and training commission;

-• Successfully completed training at the law enforcement training academy; or
+- Successfully completed training at the law enforcement training academy; or

-• Successfully completed the firearm training course required for armed security guards or officer registration.15
+- Successfully completed the firearm training course required for armed security guards or officer registration.15

 An applicant that, at any time prior to submitting an application, completed all handgun training of at least four hours, as required by any branch of the military, is not required to comply with these training requirements either.16 Permit holders are not required to complete a handgun safety course to maintain or renew a handgun carry permit, or to complete any additional handgun safety course after obtaining a permit.17 In addition, no permit holder is required to complete any additional handgun safety course if he or she applies for a permit renewal within within eight years of the date of expiration.18